-All graduate students are expected to make systematic progress toward completion of their degree.
-This progress includes satisfying the conditions listed below, and achieving the benchmarks and requirements set by the individual degree programs.
-Each degree program should have in place policies for satisfactory academic progress.
-Students are responsible for verifying additional satisfactory progress policies as required by their degree program.
-If a student fails to satisfy the requirements of their degree program and/or the benchmarks outlined below, the student may be dismissed from their program based on the academic unit's recommendation to the Graduate College.
-The Dean of the Graduate College makes the final determination.
+All graduate students are expected to make systematic progress toward completion of their graduate program.
+This progress includes satisfying the conditions listed below, and achieving the benchmarks and requirements set by the individual graduate programs as well as the Graduate College.
+If a student fails to satisfy the requirements of their program and/or the benchmarks outlined below, the student may be dismissed from their program based on the academic unit's recommendation to the Graduate College at which time the Dean of the Graduate College makes the final determination.